-- a.
-The outside air inlet cap;

-- b.
-The 2 adjustable straps.

-- c.
-A 4" insulated flexible pipe (this HVAC type pipe must comply to ULC S110 and/or UL 181, Class 0 or Class 1 Standards and must withstand temperatures up to 250 °F.
+It is possible to connect a forced air distribution kit on the back or on either side of the Everest.
+This kit allows distributing heat to another room up to 50 feet (15 m) of the fireplace.
+The insulated flexible pipe (not included in the kit) must be HVAC type pipe and must comply with ULC S110 and/or UL 181, Class 0 or Class 1 Standards and must withstand temperatures up to 250 °F.